Reading Wiener in 2025

 “Just as entropy is a measure of disorganization, the information carried by a set of messages is a measure of organization.
 In fact, it is possible to interpret the information carried by a message as essentially the negative of its entropy…”

-If Wiener provided the schematic for the cybernetic society, Marshall McLuhan diagnosed its sensory reality.
+Marshall McLuhan diagnosed the sensory reality of the cybernetic society.
 Writing in the gap between Wiener’s post-war anxiety and Deleuze’s late-century analysis, McLuhan recognized that the feedback loop had moved from the factory floor to the central nervous system.

 “to behold, use or perceive any extension of ourselves is to embrace it.
 By continually embracing technologies, we relate ourselves to them as servomechanisms.”